 Some of the Smokies' most beautiful views and waterfalls are just a short drive from downtown Cherokee.
 You'll find more information here.

 With 30 miles of well-stocked freestone trout streams, Cherokee is a fisherman's paradise.
 Our catch and release trophy waters were the site of the 2011 U.S. National Fly Fishing Championship.
-In 2014 Cherokee is hosting four tagged fish tournaments in March, May, July & September, as well as the Rumble in the Rhododentron Fly Fishing Tournament, November 7-9.
+Tribal waters (PDF map) are now open for fishing year around.
+No license is required to fish in Reservation waters, however a tribal permit is required.
 More info

 To experience the Cherokee Indians' rich history, don't miss these signature Native American attractions —

 Museum of the Cherokee Indian

 Qualla Arts & Crafts Mutual

 'Unto These Hills' Outdoor Drama

 At the Bonfire